ryandhasgit/Comedy/Beat Bin/Thank You for Flying Spirit Halloween Beats.md

 If you need assistant, please press the big red button that sayas "DO NOT TOUCH"

+Refreshments are for sale, as are plastic skeletons kitty masks hello kitty masks witch hats bunny ears a broom

 (so it's a haunted house? or it's a costume palce)